Belforte Monferrato

 Belforte Monferrato ([bɛlˈfɔrte moɱferˈraːto]) is a commune in the Province of Alessandria, region of Piedmont, Italy, located about 90 km southeast of Turin and about 30 km south of Alessandria.

 It is home to a castle, built in the 15th to 17th centuries around a 12th-century tower of the Republic of Genoa.

+The 8 and 9 June 2024 will be the administrative election to elect the new mayor for the next 2024/2029 legislature.
+Three lists are competing, in addition to the list of the outgoing mayor, also the list of Prof. Alessandro Figus (Concezione 2051 Belforte) and the list of Pisciotto.